 Lotte Janssen, CEO, recalled the early days of Frenz, "What we were doing was new - specialty coffee for the worker on the move.
 We've always been in front of the curve - we were early pioneers of in-store Wi-Fi.
-Our customers were on the move via the internet.
 With each passing year competition gets fiercer.
 Each success is copied.
-We are expanding globally and expanding product lines but our competition is moving into our markets."
+We are expanding globally and expanding product lines, but our competition is moving into our markets."

 Lotte wanted to accelerate Frenz's expansion globally.
 How well did Frenz's advantages travel globally?
-What was the best way to grow especially in the emerging markets?
+What was the best way to grow, especially in the emerging markets?
 Frenz had an opportunity to secure its supply of coffee beans to fuel its growth.
-She wanted to increase the rate of new store openings and enter new countries.
-She was concerned about which geographic regions to expand, whether stores should be franchisee-developed or companyowned.
-She wanted to expand product offerings.
+Lotte wanted to increase the rate of new store openings and enter new countries.
+She was concerned about the best geographic regions for expansion, whether stores should be franchisee-developed or company-owned.

+Lotte wanted to expand product offerings.
 Frenz had a number of products in trial markets and cities.
 Which products should be expanded within a country, a region, or globally?
 How many variations?
 Should they be the same globally or customized for local tastes?
-She wanted to increase brand recognition and increase customer traffic especially in recently entered countries.
-What was the most effective means of marketing and how should marketing costs be allocated?
-How should Frenz leverage its relationship with other sister companies in promoting its brand through other channels?
+She wanted to increase brand recognition and increase customer traffic, especially in recently entered countries.
+What was the most effective means of marketing?

 Existing stores generated cash.
 Opening new stores was capital intensive.
 How would Frenz fund growth?
-What were the risks associated with franchising?
-How would Frenz manage the licensees?
 Could Frenz continue to be choosey about site selection and new managers?
 Would corporate support and quality or service suffer with rapid expansion and new locales?
 New products had lower profit margins.
 Should they have promotional sales discounts upon introduction?
 Would new products sabotage sales of higher margin products?
 The competitors were offering products at lower price points.
 How should Frenz respond?
 With expansion of the digital world, how would Frenz tackle this new market?
 Should Frenz expand and invest in digital technology which would take away resources and capital from its core business?
-How would the strategy fit in Frenz's risk framework?
 Should Frenz continue to rely on debt to fund its growth or should it issue additional stock?
 Would capital be an issue with Frenz's expansion plan?